ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 - The accounts with and without scripts by selecting either `crypto-hdkey` or `crypto-output.`
 - An optional list of tokens to synchronize them at the same time of the associated account.
-- Extendable optional parameters to allow specific indication on the account (e.g. to hide the account to the user).

 The following specification of `crypto-detailed-account` is written in CDDL.
 When used embedded in another CBOR structure, this structure should be tagged #6.1402.